This curried pumpkin bean soup is so satisfying and really easy to make... it'll go straight to the top of your weekday favorites list!

 - 750ml (3 cups) vegetable stock

-- Preheat oven to 180°C/fan 160°C/gas 4.
-Halve pumpkin crosswise and scoop out seeds and strings.
-Place pumpkin halves in a large baking dish, shallow side down.
+- Preheat the oven to 180°C/fan 160°C/355°F/gas mark 4.
+Halve the pumpkin crosswise and scoop out seeds and strings.
+Place pumpkin halves in a large baking dish.
 Bake, uncovered, for 30-45 minutes, or until fork tender.
 When it is cool enough to touch, discard the seeds.
 Scoop out the flesh and set it aside.

 - For a complete meal you can serve brown bread with lashes of butter on the side.